Offerzen/heroku-buildpack-post-build-clean/README.markdown

 which are used only for building the production assets, but then remain part of the slug.

+## Source Maps

+This version of the build pack is intended to handle sourcemaps, which are no longer needed after build.
+It goes nuclear and removes any `.map` file in the build directory.

 ## Usage

 You will need to use the [`heroku-buildpack-multi`